RocketRobz/RocketVideoPlayer/README.md

 # Features
 - Support for videos up to 60FPS (compatible with even the DS & DS Lite systems)!
 - Both 8 BPP (256 colors) and 16 BPP (RGB555/RGB565) videos are supported.
-    - Your video's height must be 108px or less in order to use 16 BPP.
-    - Screen filters are not supported for 16 BPP videos.
+    - Screen color filters are not supported for 16 BPP videos.
-- Support for dual-screen videos (up to 30FPS)!
+- Support for dual-screen videos!
 - Support for audio up to 32khz Mono.
 - The video UI from the "Nintendo DSi + Internet" app, with the title bar now containing the console's set color.
 - Console-based file browser to search for your `.rvid` file.